Balsa models are judged on both their construction and their ability to fly.

-All balsa models being entered in the Modelling competition(s) shall be set up between 0700 hours and 0900 hours in readiness for judging at the Education Modelling Area.
+All balsa models being entered in the Modelling competition(s) will be set up between 0700 hours and 0900 hours in readiness for judging at the Education Modelling Area.

 Members will be notified by an announcement when judging is completed.
 Members then take their model to the Flight Line area for flying.

-Entries are to be made on the Modelling Entry Form (Form E) and forwarded to the relevant Group Education Commissioner/Officer by Saturday 3 September 2016.
-The Group Education Commissioners/Officers then have until Saturday 10 September 2016 to pass all entries to the Federal Education Commissioner.
+Entries are to be made on the Modelling Entry Form (Form E) and forwarded to the relevant Group Education Commissioner/Officer by Saturday 26 August 2018.
+The Group Education Commissioners/Officers then have until Saturday 2 September 2018 to pass all entries to the OC Education competitions.

-Late entries may be accepted at the discretion of the Federal Education Commissioner up to the date of the Review.
+Late entries may be accepted at the discretion of the OC Education Competitions up to the date of the Review.
 Late entries will not be accepted on the day for judging, but any models that have not been entered may be displayed in the display area subject to available space.

 Whilst all care will be taken to safeguard balsa models from damage or loss, the Council of the Australian Air League accepts no responsibility for any model or diorama entered.Each entrant will be allowed three flights (throws) of which the best distance flown will be recorded; the longest distance flown within the guidelines of the sector will win.
 A glider landing on or outside the sector line will be deemed out of bounds and a “foul” throw will be recorded.